 - Resist the temptation to get them up quickly.
 The person could get dizzy from getting up too quickly and there is a risk of injuring the body as well.

 b.
 Be a cheerleader

-- Encourage the one you care for to do as much as possible to assist with standing up.
-Even if do the transfer slowly, this will make their muscles work, improve their strength, and independence.
+- Encourage the person to do as much as possible to assist with standing up.
+This will make their muscles work as well as, improve their strength, and independence.

 c.
 Stabilize while standing

 - Once standing (and before moving), ensure that the person is feeling well and adjusted to the position (no dizzy spells!)

 - When the person confirms that he/she is okay, you have completed the standing transfer and can continue on with the day!

 You might also like our Elizz article on Assisting Chair Transfers with Lift Chairs.

 If you have any questions or concerns about these transferring techniques or how to help the person in your care stand up safely, please consider speaking with a physiotherapist, an occupational therapist, or another health care professional.